smoll24/YT-Crawly-Crawler/README.md

 * I then graphed the 10 most common words (tokens) that were found using Chart.js.

 ### How do I run this project?
-The site is unfortunately not currently hosted anywhere.
+The site is unfortunately not currently hosted anywhere anymore.

 To run the project locally, follow these steps:
 * Clone the repository to your local machine.